Diana Canova

-Diana Canova (born Diane Canova Rivero; June 1, 1953) is an American actress, director, and professor.
+Diana Canova is an American actress, director, and professor.
 She is best known for her role as Corinne Tate on Soap (1977-1980).

 Early life

-Canova was born Diane Canova Rivero in West Palm Beach, Florida, to actress and singer Judy Canova and Cuban musician Filberto Rivero.
+Canova was born in Palm Beach, Florida, to actress and singer Judy Canova and a Cuban musician.
 She was raised in the Greater Los Angeles Area, where she graduated from Hollywood High School.
 Canova later studied acting at Los Angeles City College.